The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: Introduction

-Having the charged lepton flavor violating decay experiments~\cite{MEG:2013oxv,SINDRUM:1987nra,BaBar:2009hkt,Hayasaka:2010np} been considered, the direct flavor mixing parameters are constrained strictly, and the SUSY particles are very heavy, the contributions from relevant supersymmetric particle(s) are also highly suppressed (the contributions from supersymmetric particles will be much smaller than the ones considered here).
-Except supersymmetric particles and without introducing large flavor mixing parameters, there are two sources of NP to generate the LFV di-lepton and LNV di-boson processes mainly, i.e. a). to generate the processes via the neutral leptons' Majorana components with the help of the left-handed $W_L$ boson only or with the help of the left-handed and right-handed bosons $W_L$, $W_R$ both and b). to generate the processes via the doubly charged Higgs and interference effects of the Higgs and the neutral leptons' Majorana components.
-Hence besides the contributions from the neutral leptons' Majorana components, whether the left-handed $W_L$ boson, the right-handed $W_R$ boson and the doubly charged Higgs being involved or not, we catalog the NP factors which may play roles in the considered processes into three types: {\bf Type I of NP (TI-NP)} in which, such as the $B-L$ symmetric SUSY model (B-LSSM)~\cite{Khalil:2008ps,Elsayed:2011de,Khalil:2015naa,Yang:2021duj}, the combination of the neutral leptons' Marjorana components and the left-handed $W_L$ boson works; {\bf Type II of NP (TII-NP)} in which, such as the left-right symmetric model (LRSM) without doubly charged Higgs, the combination of the neutral leptons' Marjorana components, the left-handed boson $W_L$ and the right-handed boson $W_R$ works; {\bf Type III of NP (TIII-NP}) in which, such as the LRSM, in addition the $W_L$, $W_R$ bosons and neutral leptons' Majorana components, there are doubly charged Higgs~\cite{Duka:1999uc,Dev:2016dja,Patra:2015bga,Mitra:2016kov,Maiezza:2016ybz,Mohapatra:2006gs, Mohapatra:2005wg}\footnote{In fact, in the models there is also a Type-II seesaw in the scalar triplet model~\cite{Mohapatra:1979ia,Schechter:1980gr,Cheng:1980qt,Lazarides:1980nt}, where an additional complex triplet Higgs field is introduced, that the doubly charged component of the triplet Higgs can also cause the LFV and LNV processes, but the contributions to the processes are highly suppressed (which are much smaller than those considered here) as the relevant interactions are proportional to the light neutrino masses.
-Thus the contributions from the three types of NP considered here are great ones to the LFV and LNV processes.}.
-The phenomena behaviors of the three kinds of NP which appear in the LFV di-lepton and LNV di-boson processes at high energy $\mu^\pm \mu^\pm$ colliders will be highlighted.
+In this work, we mainly focus on exploring the sources of NP which generate the LFV di-lepton and LNV di-boson processes, namely a). the neutral leptons' Majorana components with the help of the left-handed $W_L$ boson only or with the help of the left-handed and right-handed bosons $W_L$, $W_R$ both, and b). the doubly charged Higgs and the interference effects of the Higgs and the neutral leptons' Majorana components\footnote{The relevant supersymmetric (SUSY) particles can also make contributions to the considered processes, but the contributions are highly suppressed (significantly smaller compared to the contributions considered here) by their large masses and small flavor mixing parameters.
+Therefore, the present study will not consider the SUSY cases.}.
+To explore the phenomena of the NP factors and their combinations, we categorize them into three types: {\bf Type I of NP (TI-NP)} which, such as the $B-L$ symmetric SUSY model (B-LSSM)~\cite{Khalil:2008ps,Elsayed:2011de,Khalil:2015naa,Yang:2021duj}, involves the combination of neutral leptons' Majorana components and the left-handed $W_L$ boson; {\bf Type II of NP (TII-NP)} which, such as the left-right symmetric model (LRSM) without doubly charged Higgs, involves the combination of neutral leptons' Majorana components, the left-handed boson $W_L$, and the right-handed boson $W_R$; {\bf Type III of NP (TIII-NP}) which, such as the LRSM~\cite{Duka:1999uc,Dev:2016dja,Patra:2015bga,Mitra:2016kov,Maiezza:2016ybz,Mohapatra:2006gs, Mohapatra:2005wg}, encompasses the presence of doubly charged Higgs alongside the $W_L$, $W_R$ bosons, and neutral leptons' Majorana components.
+The behaviors of the LFV di-lepton and LNV di-boson processes at high energy $\mu^\pm \mu^\pm$ colliders resulting from the three types of NP will be computed and discussed in this paper.